ferdesande/kairos-retail-tech-interview/README.md

 - H2 Database
 - Maven

+## Architecture

+This project follows hexagonal architecture principles with clear separation of concerns.
+The global architecture is defined in the [architecture.puml](src/test/resources/architecture.puml) file.

+Several architecture tests have been created to **enforce architectural boundaries** and ensure the hexagonal architecture principles are not violated.

+The tests are based on the library `com.tngtech.archunit:archunit-junit5`.

+All architecture tests can be found by searching for the `@ArchTest` annotation in the test sources.

 ## Project Structure

 The project follows a standard Spring Boot application structure:

 ```
 src/main/java/com/kairos/pricing/
+├── domain/
+│   ├── model/
+│   ├── port/
+│   └── service/
+├── application/
+│   └── usecase/
+├── infrastructure/
+│   ├── persistence/
+│   │   ├── entity/
+│   │   └── repository/
+│   │   └── mapper/
+│   ├── web/
+│   │   ├── dto/
+│   │   └── mapper/
+│   └── config/
 └── PricingApplication.java  # Main application class
 ```